-Annemarie: I wonder how it was that once he was dead the people that bought the land from him before he died could subdivide some of his property into less than even three acres.
+Annemarie: I wonder how it was that once he was dead the people that bought the land from him before he died could subdivide some of his property into less than even 3.
 Cecily: Yes.
 I didn't fight that.
 It may have been something that was grandfathered in some way.
 I don't understand it myself.
 Annemarie: Do you know when Ralph died, what year?

-Cecily: I think it was in the 80s [1983].

-Annemarie: So, he died long after this went into effect?

-Annemarie: Where is the North Fork Compact?

-Cecily: The actual document?

-Annemarie: The actual document that shows up on peoples' records, where is it recorded?

-Cecily: It's recorded at the County Courthouse.
-It should be on each person's deed, and they have it in their electronic system there.

-Annemarie: Because it doesn't always show up on peoples' deeds.

-Cecily: This is another worry.
+Cecily: I think it was in the 80s.
+Annemarie: So he died long after this went into effect?
+Cecily: Yes.
+Annemarie: Where is the North Fork Compact Cecily: The actual document?
+Annemarie: The actual document that shows up on peoples records, where is it recorded?
+Cecily: It's recorded at the County Court House.
+It should be on each person's deed and they have it in their electronic system there.
+Annemarie: Because it doesn't always show up on peoples Cecily: This is another worry.
 It used to be recorded in something called the Flowered Binder.
-I mean, this was a very informal county.
-My understanding is that it's now in the electronic system, but it's there.
-It's a great worry to me, because the history of land covenants, they generally don't last more than about 30 years.
-The original impetus and enthusiasm is dissipated very often, either among the heirs of a family or of necessity.
-Or people buy a piece of land and they don't give a damn.
+I mean this was some very informal countymy understanding is that it's now in the electronic system, but it's there.
+It's a great worry to me because the history of land covenants generally don't last more than about 30 years.
+The original impetus and enthusiasm is dissipated very often either among the heirs of a family or necessity, or people buy a piece of land that they don't give a damn.
 Annemarie: What other organizations did you participate in?

-Cecily: Oh, I belonged to the North Fork Preservation Association, or at least I'm very enthusiastic about it.
-I don't always remember to pay my dues.
-And we belonged to the NFIA.
-I think I've mentioned everything we belonged to.

-Annemarie: What do you know about the Polebridge Mercantile, its history and the people who owned it?
+Cecily: Oh the Preservation I belonged to, or at least I'm very enthusiastic about it.
+I don't always remember to pay my dues and so I said everything I think I belong to.
+Annemarie: Do you want to know about the North Forkthe Polebridge Mercantile and it's history and the people who owned it?
 Cecily: Who were the first owners that I knew?
-Was it [Ted and Esther] Ross?
-Yes, I remember them, and I remember that they had the post office in there, which was a great convenience.
-It was charming, you know, an old-time thing.
-The window with one of those grills, I remember.
-Then I think the Olsons [Bob and Betty] bought it from them.
-They were very industrious, and they put in an addition which is now no longer there, in which they had pool tables.
-They were good about helping to change tires and pump gas and were very industrious people, but they were new to the area.
-They were there seven or eight years.
-Then Karen Feather and some other people bought it, and Karen pretty much ran it I believe after that.
-She also started the saloon.
+Was it Ross?
+Yes, I do remember.
+I remember them and I remember that they had the post office in there which was a great convenience.
+It was charming you know, old time thing, the window with one of those grills.
+I remember.
+Then I think the Olsons bought it from them.
+Is that right?
+I think so.
+This is my recollection anyway, and that was a man and wife and they were very industrious and they put in an adjunct which is now no longer there which they had pool tables and they were good about helping to change tires and pump gas and were very industrious people, but they were new to the area.
+They were there like 7 or 8 years.
+And then Karen Feather she was and some other people bought it and Karen Feather pretty much ran it I believe after that.
+She had started the saloon.
 I'm very fuzzy on dates about that.

-That was the coming in of sort of the hippie generation.
-I considered her, and I considered John Frederick, to be a hippies.
-I looked at John Frederick with a great askance and thought, "Oh, my goodness."
-And, of course, I've come to admire him very much, his persistence, and the fact that he has never been vitriolic about people.
-I think it is so difficult not to be.
-There have been all kinds of feuds and difficulties that have developed up there, and he's never been a part of it, that I know of.
+That was the coming in of sort of the hippie generation and I considered her and I considered John Frederick to be a hippie and I looked at John Frederick with a great askance and I thought on my goodness.
+And of course I've come to admire him very much, his persistence, and the fact that he has never been vitriolic about people.
+I think it is so difficult not to.
+There have been all kinds of feuds and difficulties that have developed up there and he's never been really that I know of a part of it.
 He's had his difficulties with various things, but I've never known him to be mean.
 I admire that.